gx9702/csw-opc-ua/README.md

 Run the demo
 ------------

-To run the demo, cd to ../install/bin and run:
+To run the demo backend, cd to ../install/bin and run:

     test_containers_with_opcua.sh

+Then to run the frontend for the browser web app, run:

+    demowebserver

-This script runs the OPC-UA hardware simulation code, and the two containers for the test.
+The first script runs the OPC-UA hardware simulation code, and the two containers for the test.
 Container1 (which contains Assembly1) is the same as the one in csw-pkg-demo.
 Container2opc contains the two OPC UA based HCDs.
-When you submit a config to Assembly, different parts of it are sent to the two HCDs (for filter and disperser).
+When you submit a config to Assembly (by pressing Apply in the web app), different parts of the config are sent to the two HCDs (for filter and disperser).
 The HCDs set variables in the OPC server (which is a demo application here, but would normally be provided by some hardware interface).